kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

 attached to subvolumes.
 The size limits are set per qgroup and apply when any limit is reached in tree that contains a given subvolume.

-The limits are separated between shared and exclusive and reflect the extent ownership.
+The limits are separated between *shared* and *exclusive* and reflect the extent ownership.
 For example a fresh snapshot shares almost all the blocks with the original subvolume, new writes to either subvolume will raise towards the exclusive limit.
+Extent sharing is also result of *reflink* or *deduplication*.

 .. note::
    Qgroup limit only works when qgroup is in a consistent state.